 On the receiver side, the FIFO is read as soon as an incoming packet is detected.

-If the module detects a packet that requires an ACK, the ACK is sent directly after the packet reception.
-The channel access method is always deactivated for ACKs.
+If the module detects a packet that requires an ACK, the ACK is sent immediately after the packet reception.

-In combination with a suitable packet generation method, this procedure enables the minimisation of the latencies resulting from buffering.
+In combination with a suitable packet generation method, this procedure enables the minimization of the latencies resulting from buffering.